 In the 19th century, it never occurred to anyone to think about such an element as a font.
 And the first one to order a special design for tea packaging was Thomas Lipton.
 The hundred-year history of this tea has not changed the completely restrained, conservative letters.

-Is Lipton Israel product?
+Is Lipton Israel a product?

 Is Lipton tea being discontinued?

-What is the logo of Lipton tea?
+What is the logo of Lipton Tea?